ManuelHernandezGimeno/vpr-overlap-training/README.md

-# Overlap-Aware Training for Visual Place Recognition
+# Training Visual Place Recognition Models Using View Overlap

 Code, documentation, and quantitative results developed for a Bachelor's Thesis on **Visual Place Recognition (VPR)** at the University of Zaragoza.